Ute Erb: Disrupted childhood

 In 1949 Ewald Erb moved his family from Rheinbach, in the British occupation zone, to Halle in the Soviet zone.
 He had already been offered and accepted an invitation to take a Humanities professorship at Halle University two years earlier but final confirmation of it had been deferred, apparently due to suspicions on the part of the authorities that he was an "English agent".
-When the girls and their mother arrived in Halle their father was therefore unemployed and suffering from some form of situational Neuropathy.
+When the girls and their mother arrived in Halle their father was therefore unemployed and suffering from a form of situational Neuropathy.
 Ute and her two sisters were removed from the family and installed at a Francke Foundation orphanage where they lived for the next few years.
-During the later 1940s the Francke Foundation assets in Halle had been expropriated and handed over to the control of the university, which after 1946 facilitated more direct levels of party control.
+In the late 1940s, the Francke Foundation assets in Halle had been expropriated and handed over to the control of the university, which after 1946 facilitated more direct levels of party control.
 While she remained at the orphanage, and as far as these circumstances allowed, Ute Erb received a conventional party approved upbringing, joining the "Young Pioneers" with the others.
 She also joined the children's group organised by Jenny Gertz, a dancer and Jewish concentration camp survivor.
 Meanwhile, the authorities seem to have been becoming reconciled, little by little, to the idea that her father was not a western spy.
 The university professorship never materialised, but he was allocated a job as a secondary school teacher.
 Later he became a senior research assistant at the university's Institute for German Literature which provided the opportunity to work on his "History of German Literature", a multi-volume Marxist compilation.
 At some point the family were reunited.